LudoRey/umbra/docs.md

 ## Integration

-The scripts `sun_integration.py` and `moon_integration.py` integrate the previously registered images located in `moon_registered_dir` and `sun_registered_dir`.
+The script `integration.py` integrates the previously registered images located in `moon_registered_dir` and `sun_registered_dir`.
 A stack is generated for each group (see `group_keywords`).
 The output directories are defined by `moon_stacks_dir` and `sun_stacks_dir`.

-The `sun_integration.py` script performs a weighted average of each pixel in order to reject as many moon pixels as possible.
+There are extra parameters in the sections `moon_integration` and `sun_integration` of the configuration file.
+The threshold `outlier_threshold` is used by the sigma-clipping routine and is given in units of standard deviation.
+When stacking sun-registered images, the `moon_rejection` parameter can be set to true to reject the moon pixels.
+This is necessary to avoid "ghosting" artifacts.
 For each sub, a moon mask is computed, which depends on two additional parameters :
 - `extra_radius_pixels` : extra amount of pixels added to the radius of the moon mask.
 Increasing this parameter will lead to fewer artifacts at the cost of worse SNR : it should be as close to 0 as possible.
 - `smoothness` : smoothness of the mask in pixels.
 Increasing this parameter leads to a smoother transition at the cost of worse SNR.